wq/wq/docs/app/store.js.md

 #### `ds.fetch(query, [async], [callback], [nocache])`

 `ds.fetch()` submits a web query to the datastore's web service and stores the result in the local store.  `ds.fetch()` is *synchronous* by default unless the `async` argument is given.
 As discussed in `ds.get()` above, This "feature" will be removed in future versions (see [#17]).
-The `async` argument is typically used with a `callback` that will be provided with the retreived values.
+The `async` argument is typically used with a `callback` that will be provided with the retrieved values.
 Use `nocache` to prevent the data from being stored in the local store.

 `ds.prefetch()` provides a shorter API for the common `async` use case.